ELIGIBILITY

 Secondly, we look for written questions to be focused on concrete examples.

-If you'd like to reference a "Tips & Tricks for Applying" webinar we created last year, we recommend starting midway.
+If you'd like to reference a "Tips & Tricks for Applying" webinar we recorded a couple of cycles ago, we recommend starting midway.
 This particular recording speaks to the questions asked in last year's application, but some of the broader questions about IonE are still relevant.
+We also recommend you listen to the webinar recordings with the PIs from last year, and strongly suggest that you register to attend or listen to the replay of the Feb 10, 2026 Informational Webinar with the PIs before submitting your application.

 Yes, IonE implements inclusive hiring practices.
 This means we share interview questions ahead of time so that you can prepare and put your best foot forward.

-The finalist interviews will be over Zoom and will be scheduled for on March 17 and 18 between 9 am - 5 pm US CDT.
-If you are selected as a finalist you will be given an interview time on one of those days in early April.
+The finalist interviews will be over Zoom and will be scheduled for on June 29 and 30, 2026 between 9 am - 5 pm US CDT.
+If you are selected as a finalist you will be given an interview time on one of those days in June.
 We will be mindful of time zone differences so that everyone can be their best, but will not be able to accommodate interviews scheduled on different days or during different time windows.
 We recommend holding both of these days on your calendar.

 FELLOWSHIP DETAILS